Foundation

 This surprises many UK expats.
 You may have a UK pension being paid to you with UK tax already deducted.
 France still requires you to declare it.

 This does not necessarily mean you pay tax twice.
-France has double taxation agreements (DTAs) with many countries — including the UK — which determine which country has the right to tax each type of income.
+France has double taxation agreements with many countries — including the UK — which determine which country has the right to tax each type of income.
 Some income is taxed only in France.
-Some are taxed only in the source country.
-Some attract a tax credit in France to offset what was paid abroad.
+Some is taxed only in the source country.
+Some attracts a tax credit in France to offset what was paid abroad.

 But the declaration obligation exists regardless.
 You declare everything, and the treaty rules determine what you actually owe.